simonwoerpel/runpandarun/README.md

 store.update()
 ```

-**TODO**: Update your datastore from the command-line (for use in cronjobs e.g.)
+Update your datastore from the command-line (for use in cronjobs e.g.)

+Specify config path either via `--config` or env var `CONFIG`

 Update all:

     $ runpandarun update --config /path/to/config.yml

-Only specific datasets:
+Only specific datasets and with env var:

-    $ runpandarun update --config /path/to/config.yml --datasets my_dataset my_other_dataset ...
+    $ CONFIG=/path/to/config.yml runpandarun update my_dataset my_other_dataset ...

 ## Installation